WHAT YOU NEED TO KNOW ABOUT LAWS THAT PROSECUTE PEOPLE WITH HIV

 Some people get convicted because they cooperated before they had a lawyer.
 Be polite, but absolutely do not talk, acknowledge, provide information or sign anything until you have a lawyer.

 FINDING A LAWYER

 You have and should exercise your right to remain silent until you have a lawyer.
 If you cannot afford one, the state must provide one for you.
 Finding a lawyer knowledgeable about HIV and criminalization can be difficult.

 Contact your local public defender’s office, HIV legal clinic or service provider or reach out to the following agencies for a referral or other resources:

 Sero Project: seroproject.com or email us at email@example.com, please include your phone number

 Lambda Legal Defense: lambdalegal.org Lambda’s website has “helpline” numbers for different parts of the country.

 ACLU (to find your local ACLU chapter): aclu.org

-	AIDS Law Project of Pennsylvania: aidslawproject.org
+AIDS Law Project of Pennsylvania (mostly in PA and NJ): aidslawproject.org

 AIDS Law of Louisiana: aidslaw.org